LemmyNet/lemmy-docs/src/administration/install_docker.md

 # Docker Installation

-Make sure you have both docker and docker-compose(>=`1.24.0`) installed.
-On Ubuntu, just run `apt install docker-compose docker.io`.
+Make sure you have both docker and docker-compose(>=`2.0`) installed.
+On Ubuntu, just run `apt install docker-compose-v2 docker.io`.
 Next,

 ```bash
 # Create a folder for the lemmy files. the location doesnt matter, you can put this anywhere you want